 Picking what you want in a cycling helmet will often come down to where you want to go.
 Are you a trail fiend?
 A road warrior?
 Mountain bike helmets VS road bike helmets: they both have their particularities.

-The truth is, it’s mainly the look that is different although some helmets will have specific features catered to that style of riding.
-At the end of the day, it’s not the end of the world to wear a road helmet for mountain biking and vice versa, so if you aren’t worried about your appearance while riding because of course, it’s not the looks that matter, it’s the trail and enjoyment you get from the sport, all the power to you!
+The truth is, it’s mainly the look that’s different – although some helmets will have specific features catered to that style of riding.
+It’s not the end of the world if you wear a road helmet for mountain biking, and vice-versa.
+It’s more about your path, and the enjoyment you get from the sport, all while staying safe.

 |Mountain Bike Helmets||Road Biking Helmets|

 The biggest feature that sets the mountain bike helmets VS road bike helmets debate apart is the visor.
 Pretty much every mountain bike helmet will have one, whether you are wearing a shell or a full face shield.
 The importance of the visor?
 It provides additional protection for your face.

 A visor blocks sun rays that may impede your vision while riding single track.
 On wet rides, the visor works as a shield, preventing rogue specks of mud from getting into your eyes (not all of it but some).
 Cyclists will often wear protective glasses or goggles on muddier days, or even for every ride.

 Because mountain bike trails are in forests or wooded areas with obstacles everywhere, the visor can provide protection from low-hanging branches.
 Even though taking a branch off your visor will most likely break it, depending how fast you are riding, it still beats making a kebab of your eyeball.

 The look of mountain bike helmets is visibly different from road helmets because of their lower cut in the back.
 Some say it’s for appearance, others say it adds protection: both are true.
 Because mountain bikers are exposed to a lot more obstacles on trails, every bit of coverage the helmet can provide is crucial.